BestTimesToVisit.com Logo

 Metlink Buses

 Wellington's primary public transport, Metlink buses cover the city and its surrounding suburbs extensively.
-They are the most practical way to get around if you're not staying right in the CBD or want to explore areas like Newtown or Hataitai.
+They are efficient for reaching most attractions, from the city center to the Botanic Garden and the Zealandia eco-sanctuary.

-Cost:Fares are zone-based, typically ranging from NZ$3.00 to NZ$7.00 for a single adult fare.
-A Snapper card (see tips) significantly reduces these costs.
+Cost:Fares are zone-based, typically ranging from NZ$3.50 to NZ$7.00 for a single adult fare.
+A Snapper card offers discounted fares.

-Tip:Get a Snapper card!
-It's a reloadable smart card that offers cheaper fares than paying cash.
-You can buy and top it up at most dairies (convenience stores) and some retailers.
-Download the 'Metlink' app for real-time bus tracking and journey planning – it's incredibly accurate.
-Avoid trying to pay with cash; drivers often don't carry change and it holds up the bus.
-Be ready to signal the driver as the bus approaches your stop by pressing the 'stop request' button.
+Tip:Get a Snapper card (available at dairies and some retailers) and load it with credit for cheaper travel.
+Download the Metlink app for real-time bus tracking and journey planning – it's incredibly accurate.
+Avoid trying to pay with cash; drivers often don't carry change and it can hold up the bus, which is a common traveler frustration.

 Wellington Cable Car

-An iconic Wellington experience, the Cable Car ascends from Lambton Quay in the CBD to the Wellington Botanic Garden.
-It's not just transport; it's a scenic journey offering fantastic city views, perfect for a leisurely start to exploring the gardens or the Zealandia eco-sanctuary.
+An iconic Wellington experience, the Cable Car ascends from Lambton Quay to the Wellington Botanic Garden.
+It offers fantastic city views and is a charming way to start exploring the gardens or head towards the Zealandia entrance.

 Cost:NZ$5.00 one-way, NZ$9.00 return for adults.
 Multi-trip passes are available.